pablomolnar/radial-progress-chart/README.md

 ## License
 This library is free and open source software, distributed under the MIT License.
-MIT license.
 Copyright © 2015 Pablo Molnar @pmolnar;